 SIRT1 (Sirtuin 1) is a Protein Coding gene.
-Diseases associated with SIRT1 include tauopathy and xeroderma pigmentosum, group d.
+Diseases associated with SIRT1 include xeroderma pigmentosum, group d and tauopathy.
 Among its related pathways are Gene Expression and Cellular response to heat stress.
 GO annotations related to this gene include identical protein binding and transcription factor binding.
 An important paralog of this gene is SIRT5.

 UniProtKB/Swiss-Prot for SIRT1 Gene